fmtn/a/README.md

 #Use AMQP 1.0
 A defaults to ActiveMQ default protocol, OpenWire.
 You can also use AMQP 1.0.
-In theory, it should work with all AMQP compliant brokers.
+In theory, it should work with all AMQP 1.0 compliant brokers.
+It does not work with older versions of AMQP.

 $a -A -b "amqp://guest:guest@localhost:5672" -p "foobar" q